Toxic dads can have far-reaching, and even permanent effects in their daughters’ lives, even after they have entered adulthood.

 Or was your home an out and out minefield every single day, where safety was a constant concern?

-Abuse in a father-daughter relationship, overt or covert, can be a real cause of women finding it difficult to navigate their personal lives.
+Abuse by toxic dads, overt or covert, can be a real cause of women finding it difficult to navigate their personal lives.

-This father-daughter relationship pattern has similarities with absenteeism, but there are differences too.
+The relationship pattern with toxic dads has similarities with absenteeism, but there are differences too.

 Alcoholism and drug use are common among escapist fathers, leaving daughters confused about where they stand in relationship with their fathers.